MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 1. Copy the screen from the canvas app in the original canvas app designer.
 1. Paste the screen into the new custom page in the model-driven app designer.
 1. Change the navigate calls to use the custom page name instead of the screen name.
-1. Add the custom page into the model-driven app designer sitemap.
+1. Add the custom page into the model-driven app designer site map.

 ## Frequently asked questions

 * What data can the custom page use?

-  A custom page can use Dataverse and some of the most common connectors for Power Apps.
-The list of verified connectors is listed in [Add connectors into custom pages](page-data-connectors.md).
+  A custom page can use Microsoft Dataverse and some of the most common connectors for Power Apps.
+The summary of verified connectors are listed in [Add connectors into custom pages](page-data-connectors.md).

 * What interactions can the custom page have with the model-driven app?